The contract governing your open-end credit account, it provides information on changes that may occur to the account.

 A letter requesting that a company stops the activity mentioned in the letter.

 A negotiable instrument issued by a bank in exchange for funds, usually bearing interest, deposited with the bank.
-See also Certificates of Deposit.
+See related question Certificates of Deposit.

 A certificate signed by a lender indicating that a mortgage has been fully paid and all debts satisfied, also known as release of lien.
-See also Release of Lien.
+See related question Release of Lien.

 A personal check drawn by an individual that is certified (guaranteed) to be good.
 The face of the check bears the words "certified" or "accepted," and is signed by an official of the bank or thrift institution issuing the check.
 The signature signifies that